 - Emotional contagion

-- Absorbing emotions from others: If you’re around others who are stressed, unhappy, or anxious, you may unconsciously pick up on their emotions.
+If you’re around others who are stressed, unhappy, or anxious, you may unconsciously pick up on their emotions.

-This is called emotional contagion, and it can make you feel down even if you can’t pinpoint why.
+This is called emotional contagion, and it can make you feel down, even if you can’t pinpoint why.

 - Existential or spiritual unrest